ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 the eyes that monrned for us will bo dried, &#x27;
 and glisten again with joy; and even our chil­
 dren will cease to think of us, and will not
-remember to lisp our names
+remember to lisp our names.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_borachio_ver02:data:sn85026309:00280775897:1862051401:0034/pct:81.259151,81.854357,12.536603,13.556175/!600,600/0/default.jpg"/>
 </td>